Istiak-Alam/Datacamp-Projects/Python Projects/Hedge Fund Financial Statement Analysis/README.md

 ## 📝 Conclusion

 This portfolio project demonstrates SQL/Excel data handling, analytic feature engineering, cross-sectional and time-series benchmarking, and impactful financial storytelling through code and visuals.
-Ideal for hedge funds and analytics roles, it showcases both technical skill and business insight—directly accessible for recruiter and manager review.